SolidS28/meliAPI/README.md

 PASS - db password
 SCHEMA - db schema

+An example .env file is in the root directory.

 In the challenge directory there is a init.sql file to set up the database